Kent27/docs-emobiq/document/function/Printer/canvasToCPCL/canvasToCPCL.md

 ## Description

-Converts a canvas to CPCL printer language.
+Converts a canvas to CPCL (Comtec Printer Control Language), a programming language used by printers.

 ## Input / Parameter